airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Digital profiling (OSINT profiling).

 Digital profiling and behavioral analysis are powerful techniques for understanding individuals based on their online activities and digital footprints.
 While these methods are often used by professionals, you can apply many of the same principles and processes yourself by following a structured approach.
+This creates possible interest and hobbies of an individual.

 Read more inside this readme on [Digital Profiling](https://github.com/airborne-commando/OPSEC-OSINT-Tools/blob/main/Digital-Profiling.md)